LandryLT/stepperXYZP_switch_servoTFDZ/README.md

     unsigned long now = micros();
     //If either switch state is active
     if(_switchUpState || _switchDownState)  {
+        //If too many micros have gone by, set internal timer back to 0 if (_internalTimer > now)  {_internalTimer = 0;}
         //Alternate stepper state if enough time has gone by if (now - _internalTimer >= stepdelay)  {
             digitalWrite(_stepPin, !_lastState);
             _lastState = !_lastState;